gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 ## Identifying and labeling instances

 Every instance in the dataset should be identifiable by its own URI once the RDF conversion is complete.
-To ensure the uniqueness of data identification, we need to ensure that the dataset includes a local identifier.
+To ensure the uniqueness of data identification, we need to include a local identifier in the dataset.
 To that end, the preferred way is to find an identifier in our dataset.
-Another alternative would be to generate another column with an identifier.
+Another alternative would be to create a new column with an identifier.

 > [!IMPORTANT]
 > In our dataset, we therefore look for a column that: